yangminz/cs-notes/misc/blockchain.md

 - Creating a blockchain is like creating a mini-economy.
 Mastering the building blocks of blockchain is what you’ll learn next.

 ## Blockchain Building Blocks

+Vitalik Buterin: Ethereum, a simple scripting language allow create new blockchain apps.
+The money, Ether.

+### The Beating Heart of Blockchain

+Blockchain: many copies, many computers.
+Decentralized Ledger Technology (DLT) is different from cloud computing.
+(Excel, Google Sheet (cloud computing but centralized), DLT).

+> Decentralized ledger technology: The beating heart of blockchain.
+It allows us to keep all the transactions synchronized, across a distributed network of computers.

+Blockchain: logically centralized - only one ledger.
+Organizationally decentralized that ledger is not stored in any one central location.
+Instead, identical copies on every node.